ColinFay/colinfay.github.io/_posts/2018-01-21-active-binding-r-enigma.md

 > Is it ever possible that (a==1 && a==2 && a==3) could evaluate to
 > true, in JavaScript?

-As a little challenge, I asked myself the same question, but with R: can it ever evaluate to TRUE?
+As a little challenge, I asked myself the same question, but with R (and with a little transformation): can `a==1 & a==2 & a==3` ever evaluate to TRUE?
 Once I’ve found how to, I [challenged Twitter](https://twitter.com/_ColinFay/status/955116156666499072), and was glad to read some creative answers.